newaetech/chipwhisperer/docs/installing.rst

 .. note::

    On Unix based OS (Mac, Linux, etc), python often links to python2.
-You may need to replace python and pip calls with python3 and pip3 calls, respectively
+You may need to replace python calls with python3 (e.g. :code:`python3 -m pip install...` instead of :code:`python -m pip install...`.)

 If you have Git already set up, this is easy to do: